wayism/history/content/en/periods/ancient-mesopotamia/early-sumerian-wisdom.md

 ### Universal Principles in Sumerian Thought

 The Sumerians developed the concept of *me* (pronounced "may"), which represented the fundamental principles that govern both divine and earthly existence.
 These were not merely laws or rules, but underlying patterns that maintained cosmic harmony.
-The *me* encompassed everything from kingship and priesthood to craftsmanship and music, suggesting an understanding that all aspects of existence were interconnected within a greater order.
+The *me* encompassed everything from cosmic energies and material reality, kingship and priesthood to craftsmanship and music, animals, nature and humans, suggesting an understanding that all aspects of existence were interconnected within a greater order.

 This concept bears remarkable similarity to later Wayist understanding of universal principles that guide both natural phenomena and human conduct.
 The Sumerian recognition that the same principles governing the heavens also applied to earthly affairs reflects an early grasp of what Wayists call "the seamless fabric of existence."